felipesasso/felipesasso/README.md

 ### Hi there 👋

-Hi, I am Felipe.
-I hold a Master's Degree in Computer Science 🎓.
+- Master's Degree in Computer Science 🎓

-I am a Back End Developer at [SenseData](https://www.sensedata.com.br/) in São Paulo, Brazil.
+- Software Engineer at BairesDev

 ### Skills and Experience
 #### Coding and Frameworks